 Treating and Preventing Swollen Feet

-Many of the treatment options for you are also preventive measures to help you reduce the swelling and deal with symptoms.
+There are many preventive measures you can take, as well as treatment options to help you reduce the swelling and deal with symptoms.
 Here are some tips to help you with swollen feet during pregnancy:

 - Rest your feet as often as possible

-- Elevate your feet (at least 12” above your heart level) while resting
+- Elevate your feet (at least 12 inches above your heart level) while resting

 - Drink plenty of water and other fluids during the day